What is authentication using Custom Database Connection?

 - Attribute Query example for First Name: SELECT 'first_name' as VALUE, first_name FROM `wp_usermeta` WHERE userid= (select ID from wp_users where user_login=?);

 After clicking on save, click on Select-> Test Connection.
-Enter the credentials of the user stored in the database for testing if the connection is correctly set up.
+Enter the login credentials of the user stored in the DB (user store) for testing if the database connection is correctly set up.

 Step 3: Configure Your application in miniOrange